Mobile Search Menu

 Pink salmon live in the Pacific from the Canadian Arctic to Puget Sound and from Russia to North Korea.
 Like all salmon, the species hatches in freshwater streams and rivers.
 Pink salmon fry, however, don't hang out.
 They quickly migrate back to the salty ocean, where they become prey for seabirds and other salmon.
 Still, many survive, feeding like fiends on small crustaceans, squid, and smaller creatures, growing rapidly over a year and a half.

-pink salmon different sizes
+pink salmon species

 The five species of Pacific wild salmon, including, from the top, King, Silver, Keta, Pink, and Sockeye.
 These are typical-sized mature specimens, so you can see pinks are truly the smallest.
 The pink shown here lacks its distinctive hump because it was caught prior to the spawning phase.